novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

           # this pod only have one container (`hello-world`),
           # and what this container does is start a webserver that listens to port `8081`.
-          # the port need to be exported,
+          # the port need to be exposed,
           # to make it accessible between the pods within the cluster.
           ports:
             - containerPort: 8081